1919 Spanish general election: Date

-Other causes of ineligibility for the Senate were imposed on territorial-level officers in government bodies and institutions—during their tenure of office and up to three months after their dismissal—in constituencies within the whole or part of their respective area of jurisdiction; contractors of public works or services; tax collectors and their guarantors; debtors of public funds (including their substitutes or jointly liable parties); deputies; local councillors (except those in Madrid); and provincial deputies by their respective provinces.

-Election date

 The term of each chamber of the Cortes—the Congress and one-half of the elective part of the Senate—expired five years from the date of their previous election, unless they were dissolved earlier.
 The previous elections were held on 24 February 1918 for the Congress and on 10 March 1918 for the Senate, which meant that the chambers' terms would have expired on 24 February and 10 March 1923, respectively.

 The monarch had the prerogative to dissolve both chambers at any given time—either jointly or separately—and call a snap election.
 There was no constitutional requirement for concurrent elections to the Congress and the Senate, nor for the elective part of the Senate to be renewed in its entirety except in the case that a full dissolution was agreed by the monarch.
 Still, there was only one case of a separate election (for the Senate in 1877) and no half-Senate elections taking place under the 1876 Constitution.

-The Cortes were officially dissolved on 2 May 1919, with the election decree—issued on 10 May—setting election day for 1 June (Congress) and 15 June 1919 (Senate) and scheduling for both chambers to reconvene on 24 June.
+The Cortes were officially dissolved on 2 May 1919, with the corresponding decree—issued on 10 May—setting election day for 1 June (Congress) and 15 June 1919 (Senate) and scheduling for both chambers to reconvene on 24 June.